 For Self-Employed Members

-If you want to know how much you’re contributing as a self-employed individual, the table below can help you get the right amount.
+If you want to know how much you’re contributing as a self-employed individual, the new SSS contribution table for 2023 below can help you get the right amount.

 Image from SSS

 You can calculate your monthly contribution as a self-employed individual by following these steps:

 - Look for your monthly income bracket in the Range of Compensation column.

 - Go to the rightmost column of the Monthly Salary Credit section, then get your corresponding MSC.

 - Compute your monthly SSS contribution using this formula: MSC x Contribution Rate = Monthly Contribution Amount.

 Example: Let’s say your income falls between ₱19,750 to ₱20,249.99.
 Self-employed members under this bracket get an MSC of ₱20,000.

 To calculate your monthly contribution, multiply the MSC by the current SSS contribution rate, as shown below.